 The problems arise with some actions that seem to be contrary to the government’s initial promises.
 Some businesses that filed and were granted an EIDL loan only received an initial $1,000, not $10,000; which raises the question of how much they will receive or actually have to pay back.
 Other problems occur with the PPP loans when it comes to defining payroll expenses.

 Criminal Fraud Representation in Atlanta

 When amazingly complex situations like this arise, for which there is no precedent, you need experience in trial law to protect you.
 Your good intentions and honest attempt at getting help during the coronavirus pandemic will mean little before government lawyers and the courts.
 These stimulus measures are still in the process of being doled out, and changes occur weekly.
-If you find yourself facing charges after attempting to obtain financial help from the government, call Richard Grossman, Trial Attorney to help you build a defense.
+If you find yourself facing charges after attempting to obtain financial help from the government, call Jeff Manciagli, Trial Attorney to help you build a defense.
 Your initial consultation is free.

 Monday & Tuesday 8:30 AM – 7:00 PM